CodeBear801/tech_summary/tech-summary/papers/mapreduce.md

 So re-execution yields the same output.
 The requirement for pure functions is a major limitation of MR compared to other parallel programming schemes.
 But it's critical to MR's simplicity.

+* Map worker crashes:
+master sees worker no longer responds to pings crashed worker's intermediate Map output is lost but is likely needed by every Reduce task! master re-runs, spreads tasks over other GFS replicas of input. some Reduce workers may already have read failed worker's intermediate data. here we depend on functional and deterministic Map()! master need not re-run Map if Reduces have fetched all intermediate data though then a Reduce crash would then force re-execution of failed Map

+* Reduce worker crashes.
+finshed tasks are OK -- stored in GFS, with replicas. master re-starts worker's unfinished tasks on other workers.

+* Reduce worker crashes in the middle of writing its output.
+GFS has atomic rename that prevents output from being visible until complete. so it's safe for the master to re-run the Reduce tasks somewhere else.